Vasyalisk/potato-blog/README.md

 - requirements: `
   - Python 3.9 or higher is installed
   - default-libmysqlclient-dev` or similar is installed (required by mysqlclient Python library, see https://pypi.org/project/mysqlclient/)
-- copy provided `.env.dist` file and fill in / change missing env params -> `mv .env.dist .env`
+- copy provided `.env.dist` file and fill in / change missing env params -> `cp .env.dist .env`
 - create venv -> `make create-venv`
 - to activate venv -> `source .venv` (see `make help` as well)
 - to run server (activated venv and working database is required) -> `python manage.py run_local_server`